-What is a fixed point in temperature calibration?
+What is fixed point calibration in temperature?

 A fixed point is a reproducible physical event that has a defined temperature value assigned on the ITS90.
 An example of a conventional fixed point used in temperature calibrations is the freezing point of a pure metal such as Tin.